Engee documentation

 Conclusion

-As a result of the study, the operation of binary logic has been demonstrated using the example of the equation implemented on Julia and in the model.
-The specified states of the system (𝐴, 𝐵, 𝐶) are correctly worked out and the logic operations are performed as described.
-The verification shows that the model and code match and the system functions without errors.
+As a result of the research, the work of binary logic was demonstrated using the example of an equation implemented on Julia and in the model.
+The set system states (𝐴, 𝐵, 𝐶) are correctly processed, and logical operations are performed according to the description.
+The check showed that the model and code match, and the system functions without errors.

 Blocks used in example